 - Using a still image again, use the stories feature to pose a question, ‘want me top 5 Hair Care Tips?’.
 This, will encourage viewers to DM or inbox you with YES!
 Then, send them to your video content.

 Boom!
 Video Content repurposed again!

 Final Thoughts on Ways to Repurpose Video Content

-Overall, we hope these 4 tips were helpful in teaching you ways to repurpose video content that you spent time preparing and creating.
+Overall, I hope these 4 tips were helpful in teaching you ways to repurpose video content that you spent time preparing and creating.
 If you follow these tips, you could have that content shared on 3-6 different platforms in less than 20 minutes.

-Seriously.
 It should not take you any more time than that.
 If it is, cut that shared platform out of your ‘repurpose to list’.
-We recognize that these are not aggressive social media marketing strategies for these other platforms, but, it will help get you in front of new audiences and eyeballs with little effort and time.
+I recognize that these are not aggressive social media marketing strategies for these other platforms, but, it will help get you in front of new audiences and eyeballs with little effort and time.

 In fact, those 5 Hair Care Tips can be even reused later on in 5 separate posts!

 Think outside the box, be intentional with repurposing your content and above all else stay consistent.